New York Philharmonic marks ‘homecoming’ after pandemic cancellations | Malay Mail

 “We play 130, 140 concerts a year, and you never take it for granted, but sometimes you think, ‘Oh, I’m a little tired today, I’ve got to play this again’, but not anymore — I feel really such gratitude.”

-During the Phil’s cancelled season, members began playing small pop-up concerts at surprise locations throughout the city, getting creative for New Yorkers starved for live music.
+During the Phil’s canceled season, members began playing small pop-up concerts at surprise locations throughout the city, getting creative for New Yorkers starved for live music.

 “To play outdoors is wonderful,” Martin said, adding it allows artists “to connect with the city in a different way.”